Interpret and digitalise areas and boundaries in an image quickly and easily

 Easy to install

-Works with and compliments your existing GIS platforms
+Works with and compliments your existing GIS tools

-Delivered as a part of Maritime Toolbar, RSOBIA is compatible with ESRI ArcMap 10.0 to 10.7 making it integral to your workflow.
+Delivered as a part of Maritime Toolbar, Marine Tools is compatible with ESRI ArcMap 10.1 to 10.8 making it integral to your workflow.
 ArcGIS advanced level licence is required together with the spatial analyst extension, but it currently is not compatible with ArcPro.

 This is not a standard toolbar of ESRI as this extension has been created by OceanWise’ Licensed Partner Tim Le Bas and is maintained and supported by OceanWise as a collaborative project.

-Tim Le Bas is a Senior Marine Habitat Scientist for the NOC and has been working in the marine environment, mapping the seafloor for over 30 years.
+Tim Le Bas is a Senior Marine Mapping Scientist for the NOC and has been working in the marine environment, mapping the seafloor for over 30 years.
 The emergence of available GIS systems has allowed numerical and statistical interpretation techniques to be developed.
-Tim developed the RSOBIA software to work with GIS systems and reduce the time spent laboriously classifying marine images by hand.
-This process which could take hours, days or even weeks by hand, can now be done in minutes using RSOBIA.
+Tim developed the Marine Tools software to work with GIS systems and reduce the time spent laboriously classifying marine images by hand.
+This process which could take hours, days or even weeks by hand, can now be done in minutes using Marine Tools.

-Contact us today to renew your existing licence, receive a quote or request your free 4 week trial licence.
-If you are an educational or academic body we can offer a discounted rate for the annual RSOBIA licence.
+Contact us today to renew your existing licence, receive a quote or request your free trial licence.
+If you are an educational or academic body we can offer a discounted rate for the annual licence.